Death of Ophélie Bretnacher: Political and diplomatic consequences

-While Hungarian police concluded that the case could either be a suicide or accidental drowning, in France there was public clamor for a more thorough investigation.
+While Hungarian police concluded that the case could either be a suicide or accidental drowning, in France there was public clamour for a more thorough investigation.
 An online petition has been signed by over 10,000 people and was sent to the French President.
 On January 11, 2009, several hundred people marched silently in a white march, from the Champ-de-Mars, near the Eiffel Tower, to encourage the involvement of the French authorities.

-French politicians also expressed interest in continuing the investigation, including Catherine Vautrin, the Vice-Président of the National Assembly Following this intervention, French investigators were sent to Hungary for a second time.
+French politicians also expressed interest in continuing the investigation, including Catherine Vautrin, the Vice-Président of the National Assembly.
+Following this intervention, French investigators were sent to Hungary for a second time.